markaleksanderh/skillshare-week-two/README.md

 var my_variable
 ```

 One last point on naming conventions.
-There are two prevalent conventions for naming variables, objects and functions within Javascript; snake case and camel case.
-In snake case, each word is separated by an underscore whereas in camel case the name begins with lowercase and each new word begins with a capital.
+There are two prevalent conventions for naming variables, objects and functions within Javascript; `snake_case` and `camelCase`.
+In `snake_case`, each word is separated by an underscore whereas in `camelCase` the name begins with lowercase and each new word begins with a capital.
 For example:

 #### Snake case